onitake/canhat/README.md

-If you intend to adopt the CAN HAT in an industrial environment, replace the screw terminals with more robust connectors, or make sure the wires are firmly attached.
-You should also screw HAT and Raspberry Pi together using spacers and M2.5 screws.
+If you intend to adopt the CAN HAT in an industrial environment, replace the screw terminals with more robust connectors, or make sure the wires are firmly connected.
+You should also mount the HAT to the Raspberry Pi using spacers and M2.5 screws.

 ### Electronics